-Description: This adventive or introduced annual plant is 1-3' tall, branching frequently and often having a bushy appearance.
-The round stems are initially dull green, but become light brown with age.
-Young stems have abundant white hairs, while older stems become more glabrous with age.
-The alternate leaves are up to 3½" long and 1" across.
-They are ovate or obovate, glabrous, smooth along the margins, and sessile or nearly so.
-The upper surface of the leaves often has a white margin of varying width; this white margin has a tendency to become broader and more conspicuous as the leaves approach the flowers.
-The leaves (or leafy bracts) immediately below the flowers are smaller in size and often opposite or whorled, otherwise they are similar to the other leaves.
+Description: This plant is a summer annual that becomes 1-3' tall, branching frequently and often having a bushy appearance at maturity.
+The terete stems are initially light green to nearly white, but they later become light yellowish brown to reddish brown.
+Young stems usually have abundant white hairs, while older stems become more glabrous with age.
+The alternate leaves are 1½–3½" long and ½–1" across; they are oblanceolate, elliptic, or oblong-ovate in shape, smooth (entire) along their margins, and sessile to short-petiolate.
+The upper and lower leaf surfaces are either light green throughout or light green with white margins of varying width; they tend to be more variegated and white toward the tips of the stems where the flowers occur.
+Both leaf surfaces are also glabrous.
+In additional to the leaves, there are also opposite or whorled leafy bracts underneath the flowers near the tips of stems where the flowers occur; these bracts are somewhat smaller in size than the leaves, otherwise they have similar characteristics.
 As a plant matures, there is a tendency for the lower leaves to turn yellow and fall off the stems, particularly during dry weather.

-Range & Habitat: Snow-on-the-Mountain naturalizes occasionally in scattered counties across Illinois, particularly in the NE and west-central regions of the state.
-This plant is adventive from an area that lies west of Illinois, where it is native to the Great Plains.
-It also escapes from cultivation occasionally.
-Habitats include dry upland areas of prairies, hill prairies, areas along railroads and roadsides, pastures and fallow fields, dumps and landfills, and waste areas.
-The seeds often survive earth-moving operations and can germinate wherever the soil is dumped.
-Snow-on-the-Mountain is often grown in gardens because of its attractive foliage.
-In the Great Plains states, this species is regarded as a pest because it has a tendency to spread in pastures.
+Range & Habitat: Snow-on-the-Mountain has naturalized occasionally in scattered counties across Illinois, particularly in the NE and west-central regions of the state (see Distribution Map).
+This plant is native to the Great Plains.
+Because of its ornamental foliage, it is occasionally cultivated in gardens, from where it sometimes escapes.
+Habitats include upland prairies, hill prairies, areas along railroads and roadsides, pastures and fallow fields, dumps and landfills, and waste areas.
+The seeds of this plant can survive earth-moving operations and germinate wherever the soil is dumped.
+In the Great Plains, this species is sometimes regarded as a pest because it has a tendency to spread in pastures.
 In Illinois, Snow-on-the-Mountain appears to be less aggressive and persistent, more often occurring in waste ground and other highly disturbed areas.